Order of Malta Head Bans Extraordinary Form of Mass

 They feel hurt, he said, and the letter “may have a truly divisive effect” as it may seem to “favor one side.”
 Dalla Torre is thus “separating himself from the other side and declaring at the same time that there are two sides, whereas no one was saying it up until now,” he said.

-Roger McCaffrey, the publisher of The Traditionalist magazine, wondered, “How can a Knight of Malta stand in the way of a universal right given to priests by a supreme pontiff,” and said such a decision reminds him of being back “in the 1970s.”
+Roger McCaffrey, the publisher of The Traditionalist magazine, wondered, “How can a Knight of Malta stand in the way of a universal right given to priests by a supreme pontiff?” and said such a decision reminds him of being back “in the 1970s.”

 He and others highlight Benedict’s letter to bishops on Summorum Pontificum in which he said “there is no contradiction” nor “rupture” between the “two editions of the Roman Missal.”